jlevy/og-equity-compensation/README.md

 The AMT trap does not apply to NSOs.

-🚧 Links to coverage on this and Congress' forgiveness.
+🚧 Links to coverage on Congress' forgiveness?

 ### Stock awards vs ISOs vs NSOs